zed-wong/ahr999-mixin/README.md

  - main.go
    - Execute every 24 hours to notify the index.
    - Notify with mixin when the index hit the line.
-   - Handles the bots message module, writes subed userid to database.
+   - Handles the bots message module, writes subbed userid to database.
  - main.py
    - Execute every day to keep data.json up to date.
  - index.html
    - The webpage of ahr999 charts.
  - data.json
-   - Json file that contains timestamp and ahr999 index.
+   - A JSON file that contains timestamp and ahr999 index.

  - data.db
    - Stores subscribed users.